openjournals/joss/docs/editorial_bot.md

 # Check the references of the paper for missing DOIs
 # Optionally, it can be run on a non-default branch
 @editorialbot check references
-@editorialbot check references from custom-branch-name
+@editorialbot check references from branch custom-branch-name

 # Perform checks on the repository
 # Optionally, it can be run on a non-default branch
 @editorialbot check repository
-@editorialbot check repository from custom-branch-name
+@editorialbot check repository from branch custom-branch-name

 # Adds a checklist for the reviewer using this command
 @editorialbot generate my checklist